Alcohol serving licence

 What kind of requirements do you have for employees?

-As the licence holder, you are responsible for ensuring that each shift is adequately staffed.
-Employees must not be under the influence of alcohol or any other intoxicating substances.
+As the licence holder, you are responsible for ensuring that each shift is adequately staffed and that the staff are familiar with the obligations laid down in the Alcohol Act and in the self-monitoring plan.
+Employees must not be under the influence of alcohol or any other intoxicating substances during their shift.

-You need enough members of staff to effectively supervise the serving of alcohol and public order on the licensed premises.
+You need enough members of staff to effectively supervise the serving of alcohol and public order at the licensed premises.
 The number of employees depends on factors such as:

 Knowledge of the Alcohol Act is demonstrated by means of a certificate of alcohol proficiency, also known as an ‘alcohol passport’.
 It is awarded to a person who has: